Vatroslav/tabu-app/doc/services.md

 - User session handling
 - Automatic redirection based on auth state
 - Token revocation on logout
+- Checks if the user needs to update their data

 ### Type System
 - Generic API response type